 Chemotherapy Before a Stem Cell Transplant

 A stem cell transplant is a common treatment for multiple myeloma.
-Before you have one, you’ll be given a high dose of a chemotherapy drug to kill as many cancer cells as possible.
+If you’re able to have one, you’ll get induction therapy followed by a high dose of a chemotherapy drug to kill as many cancer cells as possible.
 Or your doctor might give you a combination of some of the other medicines mentioned above.

 Chemotherapy drugs can also damage healthy cells and cause side effects.
-Some of the most common side effects include:
+Some of the most common side effects are:

 These often get better or go away once your treatment ends.
 Still, it’s important to tell your doctor about any side effects you’re having so she can help you manage them.